Core concepts

 The other is related, but more conceptual.
 It comes back to what we want to do here - activate subscriptions if they are in use, and deactivate them if they are no longer needed.
 "In use" is doing a lot of the heavy lifting here, how do we determine that?

-Signalium posits that a value is "in use" IFF it is connected to an active graph.
-This is important because the shape of that graph is dynamic with signals, because we can use values conditionally.
-So you might connect to a websocket initially in some part of a computed tree, but then disconnect on the next update.
+Signalium defines a value as "in use" IFF it is connected to an active graph.
+This is important because the shape of that graph is dynamic with signals, since we can use values conditionally.
+So you might connect to a websocket initially in some part of a reactivity tree, but then disconnect on the next update.

 This dynamism makes manual subscription management intractably hard.
-You would need to maintain references to all previous computeds that had subscriptions, track whether or not they were reused, and call the destructors if not, all manually, at every layer of computed.
+You would need to maintain references to all previous reactives that had subscriptions, track whether or not they were reused, and call their destructors if not, all manually.
 This would be a pervasive pattern and would quickly infect an entire codebase and add mountains of complexity.
-It doesn't help that subscription data sources tend to be leaves that could be deeply nested in layers of computeds.
+It doesn't help that subscription data sources tend to be leaves that could be deeply nested in layers of reactives.

 For all these reasons, subscription management and active status is considered a core part of signal lifecycle in Signalium.
 You can't have subscriptions without active status, and you can't have asymmetric async without subscriptions.